-To top up to Medicaid, about 6 million children received extra benefits from CHIP which covers for medical supplies, hospital care and tests.
-In addition to these, it also offers preventive care like regular check-ups, eye exams and dental care.
+To top up to Medicaid, about 6 million children received extra benefits from CHIP which covers medical supplies, hospital care, and tests.
+In addition to these, it also offers preventive care like regular check-ups, eye exams, and dental care.

 3. Government Housing Assistance Program

-Since it was introduced, 1.2 million units have been developed in regards to public housing while the local agencies have rented them out to 2.2 million renters in accordance to the old Section-8 program.
-In addition, the Public Housing Agencies allows other families to purchase modest homes using the voucher.
+Since it was introduced, 1.2 million units have been developed in regards to public housing while the local agencies have rented them out to 2.2 million renters in accordance with the old Section-8 program.
+In addition, the Public Housing Agencies allow other families to purchase modest homes using the voucher.